Cinema 800 - Firmware Update

 - Delete all existing files from a USB flash drive.

 - Make sure drive is 8GB or less and formatted to FAT32

-- Follow this link to download the SWU file to the thumb drive.
+- Follow this link to download the SWU file to the flash drive.

-- Eject the thumb drive from your machine - Macs require you to drag to the Trash or click the eject icon in Finder.
+- Eject the flash drive from your machine.
+Macs require you to drag to the Trash or click the eject icon in Finder.
 In Windows, you right-click the flash drive and select Eject.

 - Power on your soundbar if it's not on already

 - Remove the side panel to expose the USB slot on the soundbar

 - Plug the flash drive into your soundbar